 Contact Network-Value for an equipment valuation quote for your old office phones and hardware.

 Eventually even the most beloved electronics need to be laid to rest.
 When you can’t get an extra hour of fun from your gaming system or text from your cell phone and nobody will pay you to take them off your hands, you need to find a place to accept them.
-Take a look at the list of states that have organized e-waste reclamations below or visit one of the retailers who has an e-waste recycling program in your area for when that TV-tube computer monitor has flickered its last screen.
+Take a look at the list of states that have organized e-waste reclamations below in our Hardware Recycling Guide or visit one of the retailers who has an e-waste recycling program in your area for when that TV-tube computer monitor has flickered its last screen.
 E-waste recycling retailers include Office Depot ($5-$15 to get rid of items), Goodwill, and Best Buy.

 E-waste drop-off locations by town